 4. Open Streets on 50th!

-A huge event takes place including music, dance, games, craft stands, yoga, and many other creative activities that take place on the streets of Edina.
+A huge event and one of the more lively festivals in the Twin Cities takes place including music, dance, games, craft stands, yoga, and many other creative activities that take place on the streets of Edina.

 With many neighborhood groups and local businesses in attendance, the open streets are a place for all locals to come and enjoy a beautiful fall day.
-This is a great outdoor activity in Edina!
+This is a great outdoor activity and is one of the best cheap things to do in Edina.

 5. Centennial Lakes Park

-A miniature golf course has been added, but beware this is not for the children!
+A miniature golf course has been added to the list of fun activities, but beware this is not for the children!
 A sprawling course with real grass winds and bends through the park surrounded by real sand traps, ponds, and boulders.

 6. Galleria Edina